 Equipped with a detailed understanding of your overall business strategy - and external factors like technological change and industry trends - think about the people, skills, and roles you’ll need in the future.

-Engage in organizational capacity planning to create an accurate picture of workforce supply and demand.
+Additionally, organizational capacity planning can help you to create an accurate picture of workforce supply and demand.
 And think about role design - how to create meaningful roles that maximize the contribution employees can make.

 Now you know the type, number, and nature of roles you need for the future - it’s time to compare that to what you currently have.
 This part of the process will be easier if you already engage in centralized resource management and have a skills management process in place.